 (ii) Demonstrating to ecology's satisfaction that the third-party verifier has sufficient knowledge of the relevant methods and protocols in this chapter.
 Certification may be limited to certain types or sources of emissions.

-(iii) Active accreditation or recognition as a third-party verifier under at least one of the following GHG programs:

-(A) California ARB's Mandatory Reporting of Greenhouse Gas Emissions program;
+(iii) Active accreditation or recognition as a third-party verifier under California ARB's Mandatory Reporting of Greenhouse Gas Emissions program.

-(B) The Climate Registry;

-(C) Climate Action Reserve;

-(D) American National Standards Institute (ANSI);

-(E) Accredited ISO 14064 registrars; or

-(F) Other GHG verification standard approved by ecology.
+(iv) Ecology may modify, suspend, or revoke certification of a third party verifier based on the accuracy of their signed verification statements, conformance with conflict of interest provisions, or other requirements of this section.

 (b) An owner or operator must not use the same third-party verifier (either organization or individuals) for a period of more than six consecutive years.
 The owner or operator must wait at least three years before using the previous third-party verifier to verify their annual GHG reports.

 (c) An owner or operator and third-party verifier must certify that there is not a conflict of interest in verifying the annual GHG report.
 The potential for a conflict of interest must be deemed to be high where:

-(i) The third-party verifier and facility share any management staff or board of directors membership, or any of the senior management staff of the facility have been employed by the third-party verifier, or vice versa, within the previous five years; or
+(i) The third-party verifier and reporter share any management staff or board of directors membership, or any of the senior management staff of the reporter have been employed by the third-party verifier, or vice versa, within the previous five years; or

-(ii) Any employee of the third-party verifier, or any employee of a related entity, or a subcontractor who is a member of the verification team has provided to the facility any services within the previous five years.
+(ii) Any employee of the third-party verifier, or any employee of a related entity, or a subcontractor who is a member of the verification team has provided to the reporter any services within the previous five years.

-(iii) Any staff member of the third-party verifier provides any type of incentive to a facility to secure a verification services contract.
+(iii) Any staff member of the third-party verifier provides any type of incentive to a reporter to secure a verification services contract.

 (8) Ecology verification.
 Ecology retains full authority in determining if an annual GHG report contains a discrepancy, omission, or misreporting, or any aggregation of the three, that impacts the verification status of the annual GHG report.
 Ecology may issue an adverse verification statement for an annual GHG report even if the annual GHG report has received a positive verification statement from the third-party verifier.
 Ecology may also issue an adverse verification statement for: